Series Of Car Chases In San Fernando Valley Ends With Two Arrests, One At Large

 The first chase came to an end when the suspects exited into a Panorama City neighborhood.
 Both men sprung from the vehicle and disappeared into what looked like an apartment complex.
 Police swarmed the area not long after the two suspects fled the vehicle, and quickly apprehended the passenger.
 The driver seemingly escaped.

-The second chase picked up right as the first ended, and began in the same Panorama City neighborhood.
+The second chase picked up right as the first ended and began in the same Panorama City neighborhood.
 Authorities began to pursue a reportedly stolen black sedan, as reported by ABC 7.

 The suspects blasted north on the 170, being followed mostly by police helicopters, as many officers were securing the area where the first chase had concluded.
 The driver of the stolen vehicle exited onto Sherman Way, where he parked his car beneath an overpass to block helicopter visuals.
-The driver exited the car and either escaped on foot, or got into another car and left the scene.
+The driver exited the car and either escaped on foot or got into another car and left the scene.
 This was the shorter chase, but the suspect still maintained speeds of over 100 mph.

 The third car chase sparked up just after authorities lost track of the second suspect.
 A black Ford F-150 started speeding north along the 101, gaining police attention pretty much instantly.
 Authorities speculated that the driver from the second chase had commandeered the truck from beneath the overpass just moments before.

-Wednesday night was a wild one for Los Angeles, as suspects led the police on a series of carjacking and high speed pursuits across the city for most of the night.
-Aside from the car chases, other drivers were making waves of there own.
+Wednesday night was a wild one for Los Angeles, as suspects led the police on a series of carjacking and high-speed pursuits across the city for most of the night.
+Aside from the car chases, other drivers were making waves of their own.
 A truck plowed into an apartment complex early this morning, as reported by ABC 7.
-The driver fled the scene before police arrived.
+The driver had fled the scene before police arrived.

 3 injured when truck plows into bedrooms of Anaheim apartment; driver flees https://t.co/erehvmlt3q pic.twitter.com/SnHpdAIKJp